-In 2017 there were 648 summits, 237 from Tibet and 411 from Nepal and 11 didn’t use supplemental oxygen.
+In 2017 there were 648 summits, 237 from Tibet and 411 from Nepal, and 11 didn’t use supplemental oxygen.
 There were 6 deaths, 3 didn’t use Os and only 1 died on the descent.
-Read my 2017 season recap here.
+Read my season recap at this link.

 2018: A Record Year for Weather and Summits!

 2018 was a record year for Everest with 802 total summits.
 The previous record year was 2013 with 670 total summits by all routes.
 There were a total of 5 deaths in spring 2018, 4 on the Nepal side and 1 on the Tibet side.
-Read my 2018 season reacp here.
+Read my season recap at this link.

 2019: The Year Everest Broke

-There were approximately 876 summits on Everest in the Spring of 2019 plus 11 deaths.
-All-time number of people who summitted Everest is now 10,155, including multiple summits in one season by one person, and 306 for total deaths.
+There were approximately 871 summits on Everest in the Spring of 2019 plus 11 deaths.
+The all-time number of people who summited Everest is now 10,155, including multiple summits in one season by one person, and 306 for total deaths.
 Still, Everest is one of the safest 8000ers.

 2019 was all about the weather.
 The notorious jet stream was “wobbly” in the words of Chris Tomer of Tomer Weather Solutions.
-It colluded with Cyclone Fani to delay the ropes reaching the summit.
+It collided with Cyclone Fani to delay the ropes from reaching the summit.

 How 2019 unfolded was predictable.
 In 2018, Everest hosted a record 802 people on her summit from both sides.
 The death toll was five, about the same each year for the past 10 or so.
 They died from what people usually die from on 8000-meter mountains: altitude sickness, exhaustion, health issues, and the occasional fall.
 All tragic, but all somewhat expected.
 But in 2019 with 11 deaths, over half were what I term “avoidable.”